 There is an evident need for international coordination on the part of governments at different levels regarding the funding of climate change R&D programmes, and the sharing of the resulting advances in technological knowledge.
 The diversity of scientific and engineering capabilities relevant for concerted global actions offers opportunities for mutually advantageous cooperation.

 In fact, when it comes to emission reduction innovation, the strategic fixation with national science and technology policies that aim to make a country more internationally competitive is not only a dangerous obsession.
 It is a real danger to all people of this world.

-For more details, please download the United Nations University – Maastricht Economic and Social Research and Training Centre on Innovation and Technology (UNU-MERIT) policy brief on this topic from the top right of this page.
+For more details, please download the United Nations University – Maastricht Economic and Social Research and Training Centre on Innovation and Technology (UNU-MERIT) policy brief on this topic from the link below.